Europe’s Trains during the Coronavirus Pandemic

 It is with a heavy heart that I take up my pen again and start cataloguing the European rail disruptions due to the coronavirus pandemic.
 But there it is.
 The virus is resurgent and most countries are reentering lockdown.

 As of 2nd November, rail services are beginning to suffer.
 Nightjets between Austria and Germany are being suspended.
 Private, open-access operators are already decimating or cancelling their services.

 Remember to click “Refresh” in your browser to ensure you are seeing the latest version of this post.

 Europe’s trains during Coronavirus – what you need to know

-- Coronavirus brought down almost all international train services.
-Eurostar and Thalys are still running, just.
+- In the first wave of early 2020, coronavirus brought down almost all international train services.

-- Due to the uncertainty around coronavirus travel restrictions, most operators have relaxed their refund policies.
-This makes it easy to reschedule your journey or get the money back for your ticket.
+- Due to the uncertainty around coronavirus travel restrictions, most operators relaxed their refund policies.

 - Many local border- and cross-border services are still running, in spite of coronavirus.
 Theoretically you could still get quite far.